Federal Cooperation Agreements Explained, Proffer, Safety Valve, and Substantial Assistance

 To understand what cooperation is actually worth, you need to understand your baseline.

 A 5K1.1 motion allows the judge to go below that range.
 How far below depends on the factors above.
-Some judges routinely grant 40-50% reductions for substantial cooperation.
+Some judges routinely grant 40-50% reductions for substantial cooperation (U.S. Sentencing Commission data on §5K1.1 departures).
 Others are more conservative.

-This is why cooperation has such leverage in federal cases.
+This is why cooperation has such use in federal cases.
 It's often the only way out from under a mandatory minimum sentence.

 The Safety Valve: A Different Path